-A.6 Trinity College Policy and Procedures for Review of Alleged Unethical Research Practices .A.6 A.7 Trinity College Patent and Invention Policy .A.7 A.8 Types and Terms of Contractual Faculty Appointments .A.8 A.9 Trinity College Policy on Consulting Contracts and the Use of Trinity Trademarks .A.9

-APPENDIX B. POLICY STATEMENTS

-B.1 Policy Statement on Academic Freedom B.1 B.2 Affirmative Action at Trinity College B.2 B.3 Non-Discrimination at Trinity College В.З B.4 Statement on Government of Colleges and Universities B.4 B.5 Statement on Professional Ethics B.5 B.6 Policy Statement on Sexual Harassment of Students by Faculty В.б B.7 Teaching В.7 B.8 The Grading System B.8 B.9 Disciplinary Procedures and Dismissal of a Faculty Member with Tenure or Prior to the Expiration of His/Her Appointment В.9 B.10 Statement on the Relationship of Tenure and Disciplinary Action at Trinity College B.10 B.11 Statement on the staffing of First Year Seminars B.11

-APPENDIX C. THE CHARTER, STATUTES, AND STANDING RULES OF THE BOARD OF TRUSTEES OF TRINITY COLLEGE (1988)

-C.1 Charter of Trinity College as Amended C.1 C.2 Statutes of Trinity College 1972 C.2 C.3 Standing Rules of the Board of Trustees of Trinity College 1998 C.3
+A.7 Trinity College Patent and Invention Policy A.7 A.8 Types and Terms of Contractual Faculty Appointments A.8 A.9 Trinity College Policy on Consulting Contracts and the Use of Trinity Trademarks A.9 APPENDIX B. POLICY STATEMENTS B.1 Policy Statement on Academic Freedom B.1 B.2 Affirmative Action at Trinity College B.2 B.3 Non-Discrimination at Trinity College B.4 Statement on Government of Colleges and Universities B.4 B.5 Statement on Professional Ethics B.6 Policy Statement on Sexual Harassment of Students by Faculty B.7 Teaching B.8 The Grading System B.8 B.9 Disciplinary Procedures and Dismissal of a Faculty Member with Tenure or Prior to the Expiration of His/Her Appointment B.9 B.10 Statement on the Relationship of Tenure and 5.40 Disciplinary Action at Trinity College B.11 Statement on staffing of First Year Seminars B.11 APPENDIX C. THE CHARTER, STATUTES, AND STANDING OF THE BOARD OF TRUSTEES OF TRINITY COLLEGE ( C.1 Charter of Trinity College as Amended C.2 Statutes of Trinity College 1972 C.3 Standing Rules of the Board of Trustees of Trinity College 1998 C.3